Sakshamnagar-7227/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+# 🎮 Tic Tac Toe

-A simple command-line Tic Tac Toe game built in Python for two players.
-This project demonstrates the use of 2D arrays, input validation, game loops, and win/draw logic — all packed into a neat and interactive terminal experience.
+A simple command-line Tic Tac Toe game implemented in Python.

+## Features

+- Two-player mode
+- Input validation
+- Win and tie detection
+- Clear and interactive board display

+## How to Run

+1. Ensure you have Python 3 installed.
+2. Clone the repository:
+3. Navigate to the project directory:
+4. Run the game:

+Enjoy the game!